sidraval/swift.on.snap/README.md

 * `withAuthorizedUser` should have type signature `Handler b v (Maybe User)` for generality.
   * Can't add restriction `(HasPostgres (Handler b v))` unfortunately...?
 * Proper JSON parsing in Swift, rather than `Dictionary<String, String>`
+* Snap should return proper JSON (i.e. not every value should be a string), so we don't have to cast in Swift.
+* Use preprocessor macros for URLs instead of hardcoding